RealAtix/OSRS-World-Tracker/README.md

 Filter by selecting an option in the combobox

 *I'm using Jaunt API for the scraping which expires every month, you will have to download the latest version of OSRS World Tracker when that happens.
-I look for an alternative when I have time.*
+I will look for an alternative when I have time.*

 Download
 -------------------------